bowenbee/PowerPlatform/Component - Progress Timeline/README.md

 # Purpose

-This component, created using **Power Fx**, mimics the **Business Process Flow Timeline step control** inside a Canvas App.
+This component, created using **Power Fx**, was inspired by the **Business Process Flow Timeline step control** found in model driven apps.
-It allows users to step through various stages, moving the flow bar forward or backward.
+This canvas app component allows users to step through various stages, moving the flow bar forward or backward.
 The component uses SVGs to indicate when a step is **Not Started**, **Active**, or **Completed**.

 ![Image1](assets/HorizonaProgressBar1.png)